chandachewe10/BitKwik/README.md

 ## Requirements

-- PHP >= 8.2
+- Xampp (Apache, PHP >= 8)

 ## How it works

-A Bitcoin powered bill payment app tailored for Zambian users
+This is a project from AfricaWorks and BTrust Hackathon.
+It is a Bitcoin powered bill payment app tailored for Zambian users.